By Ben Pensant

 For when Louis Smith decided it would be funny to pray, shout ‘Allahu Akbar’ and make disparaging remarks about ’60 virgins’ he hurt and offended peaceful Muslims everywhere.
-So hurt and offended, in fact, that several of them took to the internet to demonstrate how peaceful they are by offering to kill him and his family.
+So hurt and offended, in fact, that several of them took to the internet to demonstrate how peaceful they are by threatening to kill him and his family.
 Something which Linda was in no mood to condemn as she referred to ‘the racist video which mocked the Islamic faith…and caused his family to receive death threats’.

 Brilliantly shutting down Smith’s attempts at contrition by constantly interrupting him, Sarong then deployed a classic regressive manoeuvre by pointing out that, as a mixed race man, he should have known better than to be racist towards a religion whose worldwide community consists of hundreds of races.
 As you’d expect from a woman who called the rug footage ‘disturbing’ and spoke of it in horrified tones usually reserved for ISIS beheading videos or repeats of Your Face Or Mine, Sarong was in no mood for Smith’s claim that his behaviour wasn’t racist, countering that it was ‘xenophobic and prejudiced’.
 Who or what Smith was being xenophobic and prejudiced against isn’t clear as at no point in the video does he express dislike for foreigners nor act in a discriminatory manner towards Muslims.
 However, as a privileged white male I would say that.
 Because if a black woman off the telly says something is xenophobic and prejudiced then it bloody well is.
-Even if it’s not.

 Having trivialised the actual racism Smith and millions of others in the real world have exprienced by comparing it to a young man arsing about on a rug, Sarong took a breather, perhaps to ponder the seismic effect Smith’s behaviour may have on the environment.
-A ludicrous concept, yes, though no more ludicrous than her theories about the 2004 Tsunami that she aired while working on a show with Naval officer-turned-actor-turned bat-shit conspiracy theorist Jesse Ventura.
+A ludicrous concept, yes, though no more ludicrous than her theories about the 2004 Tsunami that she aired while working on a show with Naval officer-turned-actor-turned-bat-shit-conspiracy theorist Jesse Ventura.

 No, the consensus was that he brought it upon himself by arsing about on a rug, a view compounded by the Muslim representatives who the press asked to comment.
 Not Muslim reformers such as Maajid Nawaz, Asra Nomani or Shiraz Maher; too liberal, too progressive, too likely to say that when a man is sent death threats by followers of a religion for arsing about on a rug the problem lies with the religion not the man arsing about on a rug.
-No, the Muslim community quote which dominated virtually every piece of reportage came from the far more authentic voice of Mohammed Shafiq – chief executive of the Ramadan Foundation – who spoke for liberals, appeasers and extremists everywhere when he said: ‘Our faith is not to be mocked.
+No, the Muslim community quote which dominated virtually every piece of reportage came from the far more authentic voice of Mohammed Shafiq – chief executive of the Ramadan Foundation – who spoke for progressives, appeasers and extremists everywhere when he said ‘Our faith is not to be mocked.
 Our faith is to be celebrated’.
 Which tenet of his faith is to be celebrated wasn’t clear but luckily a fair amount of Muslims had already decided to ‘celebrate’ the part where the Qur’an orders its followers to kill anyone who mocks their religion.
 Pass the bunting.

-Asked if he would apologise to the Muslim community he said he would, though knowing what we do of this despicable character I wouldn’t be surprised if the chances of this happening are as remote as Janet Street-Preacher apologising to Donkey from Shrek for stealing his teeth.
+Asked if he would apologise to the Muslim community he said he would, though knowing this despicable character the chances of this happening are as remote as Janet Street-Preacher apologising to Donkey from Shrek for stealing his teeth.
 As it happens, Smith made a lame attempt at contrition by visiting some mosques in London to learn about the Islamic faith.
 However, he even managed to bugger that up as one of the mosques he visited was of the Ahmadiyya variety, a branch of Islam whose followers are regarded as even worse than young men who arse about on rugs.
 So if he thinks indulging these sell-outs will get the extremists off his back he’s in for a shock.

-It may be clear as day that the only crime in this sorry tale was committed by those who sent death threats to Smith for arsing about on a rug.
+It may be clear as day that the only crime here was committed by those who sent death threats to Smith for arsing about on a rug.
 But it’s clearer than day that those death threats would never have happened if Smith hadn’t arsed about on a rug.
 And if this sounds suspiciously similar to a crusty judge accusing a rape victim of causing her own sexual assault by wearing a short skirt then so be it.
 Muslims – along with all the other oppressed groups the left have declared unthinking victims to be infantilised in the name of solidarity – can not be held responsible for their own actions.
 Especially not when those actions are the result of widespread Islamophobia, cruel Western foreign policy and the unforgivable crime of a young man arsing about on a rug.